softindex/datakernel/examples/remote-key-value-storage/README.md

 As you can see, in order to properly create `RpcServer` we should indicate all the classes which will be sent between client and server, and specify appropriate RequestHandler for each request class.
 <br>
-Since Java 1.8 they can be expressed as lambdas, which are represented as third arguments in these lines:
+Since Java 1.8 they can be expressed as lambdas, so they are represented as third arguments in these lines:

 ```java
 .withHandler(PutRequest.class, PutResponse.class, req -> Promise.of(new PutResponse(store.put(req.getKey(), req.getValue()))))